matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### Prior proposals

-There's a few prior proposals which tackle subsets of the above problem:
+There are a few prior proposals which tackle subsets of the above problem:

 * [MSC1796](https://github.com/matrix-org/matrix-spec-proposals/pull/1796):
   extremely similar to the proposal in this MSC, but limited to encrypted events.